Coping with grief during the holidays

 11. Turn your hobby into a gift

-If you like to knit, make a hat, gloves, or scarf in your loved one’s size and donate them to a shelter.
+If you like to knit, make a hat, gloves, or scarf in your loved one’s size and donate it to a shelter.
 If knitting isn’t your thing, consider making something that reminds you of your loved one and giving it away.
 You can make jewelry with a special color of beads, a card with a favorite holiday scene, or a tree ornament featuring a beloved character — anything that gets your creative juices flowing.

 12. Write a holiday letter to your loved one